-Baptists believe that the Bible is the Word of God through which Christ is revealed to us and that the Holy Spirit through the Bible shows us God's way for living.
+Baptists believe that the Bible is the Word of God and that the Holy Spirit through the Bible shows us God's way for living.
 As radical believers, Baptists seek to root their lives in the revelation of God's truth.

-Baptism for Believers
+· Baptism for Believers